narayan-sahu/opencrowd/README.md

-# 🚀 Opencrowd: A Blockchain-Powered Crowdfunding Platform
+# 🚀 Opencrowd: A Decentralized Crowdfunding Platform

 Opencrowd is a next-generation crowdfunding platform that harnesses the power of **Ethereum blockchain** to deliver unmatched **security**, **transparency**, and **global accessibility**.